jdoleary/Spellmasons/docs/TasksCurrent.md

 - e: bug: health bars disappear when cone prediction is up
     - this is because unitOverlayGraphics is used for attack radiuses and health bars
 - Fix rejoining hack where people can just rejoin if they're dead to come back
-- **important** Laggy on bad guys turn
-    - I think this is because of `global.requestAnimationFrame = (callback) => {`
-    - TODO: Rework gameloop for headless so that it executes immediately as subset of responsibilities
-        - Gameloop responsibilities:
-            1. run forceMoves
-            2. run unitloop
-                - handle unit movement
-                - handle unit inLiquid state
-                - check pickup collisions
 - explain that when you die in multiplayer you'll come back if your ally beats the level
 - What to do with disconnected players when it goes to the next level?
 # Features